Atul Parchure

 Atul Parchure (30 November 1966 – 14 October 2024) was an Indian actor who performed in films, television serials and on stage.
 He was mainly known for his comedic roles in Marathi and Hindi film industry.
 Mainly a film actor, he starred in plays like Vasu Chi Sasu, Priyatama, and Tarun Turk Mhatare Arka.
-Notable movies include Navra Mazha Navsacha, Salaam-E-Ishq, Partner, All the Best: Fun Begins, Khatta Meetha, Bbuddah...
+Notable movies include Navra Maza Navsacha, Salaam-e-Ishq, Partner, All the Best: Fun Begins, Khatta Meetha, Bbuddah...
 Hoga Terra Baap.

 Parchure worked on Zee Marathi's show Jaago Mohan Pyare along with Supriya Pathare and Shruti Marathe.
 He also acted as the protagonist in Bhago Mohan Pyare on Zee Marathi which is the sequel of Jaago Mohan Pyare.
 He received Best Actor and Best Comedy Character Awards in Zee Marathi Utsav Natyancha Awards 2019 due to this serial.

 Parchure died from liver cancer in Mumbai, on 14 October 2024, at the age of 57.